Dardanelle, Arkansas: Public library

-The Arkansas River Valley Regional Library system is based in Dardanelle, which consists of one central library, located at 501 North Front Street, and six branch libraries in other communities, which provide area residents with access to print books, publications and multimedia content.
+The Arkansas River Valley Regional Library system is based in Dardanelle and consists of one central library at 501 North Front Street and six branch libraries in other communities, providing area residents with access to print books, publications, and multimedia content.

 Public education

-Public elementary and secondary education is provided by Dardanelle School District that leads students to graduate at Dardanelle High School.
+Public elementary and secondary education are provided by Dardanelle School District that leads students to graduate at Dardanelle High School.

 Transportation

-The Dardanelle and Russellville Railroad, or "D&R" as it is known locally, is one of few remaining short-line railroads in the state.
-It connects Dardanelle with its larger neighbor on the north bank of the river.
-Highways 7, 22, 27, and 28 can be found ending or going through Dardanelle.
+Highways 7, 22, 27, and 28 can be found ending in or going through Dardanelle.
 Dardanelle is halfway between the Buffalo River to the north and Hot Springs to the south on Scenic Byway 7.

+Historically, the Dardanelle & Russellville Railroad was created largely for Dardanelle’s benefit.
+In the early 1880s, Dardanelle was an important cotton-shipping center, but the main Little Rock & Fort Smith railroad ran through Russellville on the north side of the Arkansas River.
+Dardanelle merchants needed a better way to get their freight to that main line.
+The railroad itself did not cross the Arkansas River into the city of Dardanelle.
+Instead, freight crossed from Dardanelle via ferry and, later, a pontoon bridge.